Fast Computing Formulas for some Dirichlet L-Series: Computing Dirichlet L-Series

 Apparently there is currently just one known linearly convergent rational algorithm of hypergeometric–type to compute this $L$--function value.
-Guillera's conjectured series \cite{GUI2} Eq.(28) derived as the dual of a divergent hypergeometric series for $\pi^{-1}$, this dual series has binary splitting cost $C_s=16/\log(16384/2401)=8.3315...$ Eq.(\ref{L2}) delivers the $L$--function value $L_{-7}(2)$ expressed as a linear combination of three linearly convergent accelerated series $\bar{\mathcal{S}}_0(x,y),\ $ By using the search pattern $(\alpha,\beta,\gamma,\delta,\varepsilon)=(5,2,2,2,2)$ and applying these commands these series are written employing Eq.(\ref{7a}) convention with $\rho=-64/531441$
+Guillera's conjectured series \cite{GUI2} Eq.(28) derived as the dual of a divergent hypergeometric series for $\pi^{-1}$, this dual series has binary splitting cost $C_s=16/\log(16384/2401)=8.3315...$ A different identity is obtained from Eq.(\ref{L2}) where the $L$--function value $L_{-7}(2)$ is expressed as a linear combination of three linearly convergent accelerated series $\bar{\mathcal{S}}_0(x,y),\ $ By using the search pattern $(\alpha,\beta,\gamma,\delta,\varepsilon)=(5,2,2,2,2)$ and applying these commands these series are written employing Eq.(\ref{7a}) convention with $\rho=-64/531441$

 and